 However, when calculating the national pension, the following do not constitute pension income:

-- the pension accrued during studies and periods of caring for a child under the age of 3 (the Act on Compensation from State Funds for Pension Accrual for Periods of Childcare and Periods of Study, VEKL) nor when included in the survivors’ pension)
+- the pension accrued during studies and periods of caring for one’s own child under the age of 3 (the Act on Compensation from State Funds for Pension Accrual for Periods of Childcare and Periods of Study, VEKL; also when included in the survivors’ pension),

-- the lump-sum increment to the disability pension paid after five years on a disability pension (nor when included in the survivors’ pension).
+- the lump-sum increment to the disability pension paid after five years on a disability pension (also when included in the survivors’ pension).

 In the surviving spouse’s pension in the national pension scheme, the above-mentioned parts of the surviving spouse’s own pension are not considered income of the surviving spouse.
-However, the aforementioned pension parts included in the survivors’ pension received by the surviving spouse are considered income, with the exception of the accrual under VEKL and the deceased person’s lump-sum increment.
+However, the pension components listed above that are included in the survivors’ pension that the surviving spouse gets are considered income, with the exception of the component accrued under VEKL and the deceased person’s lump-sum increment.

-Under certain conditions, pensions and other benefits received from abroad reduce the amount of the national pension.
-An earnings-related pension paid from an EU Member State reduced the amount of the national pension in the same way as the Finnish earnings-related pension does when EU Regulation on social security (883/2004) is applied.
+Under certain conditions, pensions and other benefits paid from abroad reduce the amount of the national pension.
+An earnings-related pension paid from an EU Member State reduces the amount of the national pension in the same way as the Finnish earnings-related pension does when the EU Regulation on social security (883/2004) is applied.

-The national pension may be granted to a person resident in Finland, if he or she has lived in Finland for at least three years after reaching the age of 16.
-If necessary, insurance periods accrued in other countries are also taken into consideration when the EU regulation on social security (883/2004) is applied.
+The national pension may be granted to a person who lives in Finland and who has lived in the country for at least three years after reaching the age of 16.
+If necessary, insurance periods earned in other countries are taken into consideration when the EU Regulation on social security (883/2004) is applied.

-If the residence requirements are met but the applicant or the deceased has resided in Finland for less than 80 per cent between the age of 16 and the start of the pension, the national pension and the survivors’ pension are proportioned to the time of residence in Finland.
-Under certain conditions, pensions and compensations from abroad reduce the national pension.
+If the residence requirements are met but the applicant or the deceased has lived in Finland for less than 80 per cent of the time between the age of 16 and the start of the pension, the national pension and the survivors’ pension are proportioned to the length of time that the individual has lived in Finland.
+Under certain conditions, pensions and compensations from abroad reduce the amount of the national pension.

-If the old-age pension is postponed to begin later than the beginning of the month following the person’s 65th birthday, the national pension will be increased by 0.6 per cent for each month.
-The increase is calculated for each month that the pension is postponed, and it has no upper limit.
-However, the national pension is not increased for the months for which the applicant is not entitled to a national pension after reaching the age of 65 (e.g. due to residence abroad).
+If the old-age pension is postponed to begin later than the beginning of the month following the individual’s 65th birthday, the national pension will be increased by 0.6 per cent for each month.
+The increase is calculated for each month that the pension is postponed.
+The pension can be postponed for an unlimited number of months.
+However, the national pension is not increased for the months for which the applicant is not entitled to a national pension after the age of 65 (for example, because they live abroad).

 The rates for the reduction for early retirement and the increment of deferred retirement differ from each other in the earnings-related and the national pension scheme.

-Persons aged 16-64 years may apply for a disability pension, which is awarded either until further notice or as a cash rehabilitation benefit for a specified period of time.
-Usually, the national pension is granted at the same time as the earnings-related pension, but there are differences in age limits.
-An earnings-related pension may not be received prior to the age of 18, and the earnings-related pension is granted as an old-age pension after the person has turned 63.
+Persons aged 16-64 years may apply for a disability pension, which is awarded either until further notice or as a cash rehabilitation benefit for a fixed period of time.
+As a rule, the national pension is granted at the same time as the earnings-related pension, but there are differences in age limits.
+An individual cannot get an earnings-related pension before the age of 17 and the earnings-related pension is granted as an old-age pension after the individual reaches their retirement age.

-Income during short-term illnesses and rehabilitation is secured through the sickness and the rehabilitation allowances paid until the age of 68.
+Income during short-term illnesses and rehabilitation is secured through the sickness and the rehabilitation allowances paid by Kela until the age of 68.

 Survivors’ pension for the surviving spouse and the children

-The survivors’ pension is paid only to a surviving spouse aged less than 65, but in other respects, it is granted under the same conditions as in the earnings-related pension scheme.
+The survivors’ pension is paid only to a surviving spouse who is under the age of 65.
+In all other respects, it is granted under the same conditions as in the earnings-related pension scheme.

 The surviving spouse’s pension consists of a starting and a continuing pension.
-The surviving spouse is entitled to a starting pension for six months after the death of the spouse.
-The starting pension consists of a fixed-amount share, regardless of the surviving spouse’s earnings or wealth.
+The surviving spouse is entitled to a starting pension for six months after the death of the other spouse.
+The starting pension is of a fixed amount, regardless of the surviving spouse’s earnings or wealth.

-The guarantee pension came into force on 1 March 2011.
-It improves the economic welfare of low-income pensioners.
-If the pension recipient’s total national and earnings-related pensions amount to less than the lower pension income level stipulated by law, the difference is paid in the form of a guarantee pension.
-In 2018, the pension income limit for the guarantee pension is EUR 775.27.
+The guarantee pension improves the economic welfare of low-income pensioners.
+If the pensioner’s total gross national and earnings-related pensions amount to less than the lower pension income level stated in the law, the difference is paid in the form of a guarantee pension.
+In 2019, the gross pension income limit for the guarantee pension is 784.52 euros.

-Slightly over 100,000 pensioners, i.e. approximately 8 per cent of all pension recipients, are eligible for the guarantee pension.
+Slightly over 100,000 pensioners, or approximately 8 per cent of all pensioners, get a guarantee pension.

-- a person who has turned 62 and receives an old-age pension or an early old-age pension
+- a person who has turned 62 and gets an old-age pension or an early old-age pension,

-- a person who has turned 16 and who receives a disability pension
+- a person who has turned 16 and gets a disability pension,

-- a person who receives a pension from the system based on the act on Farmers’ Early Retirement Aid
+- a person who gets a pension from the system based on the act on Farmers’ Early Retirement Aid,

 - an immigrant who has turned 65.

-If the old-age pension has been granted as an early old-age pension, the guarantee pension is reduced by the same amount as the reduction for early retirement made to the old-age pension.
+If the old-age pension has been granted as an early old-age pension, the guarantee pension is reduced by the amount of the reduction for early retirement.

-Other pension income reduces the guarantee pension to its full amount.
+Other pension income reduces the guarantee pension to their full amount.
 Pension income as a reducing factor is taken into consideration more extensively in the guarantee pension compared to in the national pension.